CTroy2003/nbaPredictionModel/README.md

 results.txt - Here I am just storing the models results on this seasons games and comparing it against the results of the games.

-----This is a work in progress, I have been exploring different model types, right now im working on logistic regression
+----This is a work in progress, I have been exploring different model types, right now im working on adding more datasets.